avivS12/ruleEngine/README.md

 3. Shutdown RuleEngine
    signature: ```public void shutDown()```
-    when user wishes to shutdown the RuleEngine he can call the shutdown method.
+    when user wants to shutdown the RuleEngine the shutdown will close all open sources.

     Example:
         ruleEngine.shutdown();